-The legal authority to order evacuations is provided by the Emergency Program Act, which empowers the head of the CCRD, or designate, to declare a 'state of local emergency' which gives the legal power to evacuate persons and livestock.
-On reserve, the Heiltsuk Chief Councillor, or designate, can declare a state of local emergency.
+The legal authority to order evacuations is provided by the Emergency Program Act, which empowers the Chair of the CCRD, or designate, to declare a 'state of local emergency' which gives the legal power to evacuate persons and livestock.
 In addition, there are legal provincial statues that empower other authorities to order evacuations.

 - Local Authority (CCRD Board or Chair)

 - Minister responsible for Emergency Program Act (if Provincial State of Emergency has been declared)

 - BC Fire Commissioner

 - Ministry responsible for Health

-- Ministry responsible for Forests, Lands Natural Resource Operations and Rural Development
+- Ministry responsible for Forests, Lands Natural Resource

+Operations and Rural Development

 - Ministry responsible for the Environment

 - Ministry responsible for Energy, Mines and Resources